Police Officer Faces Charges In Shooting Handcuffed Man

-SPRING GROVE (AP) – Pennsylvania State Police officials say they have charged a police officer who says he meant to use his stun gun when he shot a handcuffed man in the leg.
-State police filed charges against Southwestern Regional Police Officer Stuart Harrison on Friday – six months after the shooting at a bank in Spring Grove.
-The York Dispatch reports the 56-year-old faces a second-degree misdemeanor charge of simple assault.
+SPRING GROVE (AP) – PA State Police officials have charged a police officer who says he meant to use his stun gun when he shot a handcuffed man in the leg.
+Charges were filed against Southwestern Regional Police Officer Stuart Harrison – six months after the shooting at a bank in Spring Grove, York County.
+The 56-year-old faces a second-degree misdemeanor charge of simple assault.
 Harrison’s attorney characterized the shooting as accidental, but says he needs to review the charging documents.
-Southwestern Regional police say Harrison has been placed on unpaid leave until further notice.
+Southwestern Regional Police say Harrison was placed on unpaid leave until further notice.
 Police say Harrison wounded the 33-year-old man while attempting to arrest him.

 - Home